 Members of the State Division Plan who meet minimum age and service requirements are eligible to receive a monthly retirement benefit based on their employment and earnings history with the State.
 Calculation of retirement benefits, and eligibility requirements, differ depending on the employee's original hire date.
 In response to funding challenges, the General Assembly has enacted changes to State Division Plan benefits at various times.
 Some of such changes have been applied prospectively to newly hired employees.
 As a result, there are several tiers of employee benefits and related provisions that are based on employee hire dates and other factors.
-See Notes 6-8 to the financial statements in the State's Fiscal Year 2019-20 CAFR appended to this Official Statement, the PERA 2020 CAFR and the PERA Act for a discussion of eligibility requirements and the various tiers of benefits under the State Division Plan.
+See Notes 6, 7 and 8 to the financial statements in both the State's Fiscal Year 2019-20 CAFR and Fiscal Year 2020-21 Unaudited BFS appended to this Official Statement, the PERA 2020 CAFR and the PERA Act for a discussion of eligibility requirements and the various tiers of benefits under the State Division Plan.
 See also the Statistical Section of the PERA 2020 CAFR for various statistics regarding members, retirees, survivors and benefit payments for the State Division Plan.